-A ‘blood smear’ means that a thin film of your blood sample is examined under a microscope.
+A ‘blood smear’ is when a thin film of your blood sample is examined under a microscope.

 A blood smear can reveal:

-- A range of diseases including red cell disorders (such as sickle cell anaemia)
+- a range of diseases including red blood cell disorders (such as sickle cell anaemia)

-- A white cell disorder such as leukaemia.
+- a white blood cell disorder such as lymphoma or leukaemia.

-The FBC test is not foolproof and errors sometimes occur.
-If this happens, the doctor will want to repeat the test.
+The full blood count test is not foolproof and errors sometimes occur.
+If this happens, your doctor will want to repeat the test.
+Errors may include:

 Where to get help

 This page has been produced in consultation with and approved by:

 Australian Centre for Blood Diseases